catalyzeio/policies/source/sections/systems_access_policy.md

 * Privileged users must first access systems using standard, unique user accounts before switching to privileged users and performing privileged tasks.
 * All application to application communication using service accounts is restricted and not permitted unless absolutely needed.
 Automated tools are used to limit account access across applications and systems.
 * Generic accounts are not allowed on Bind systems.
 * Access is granted through encrypted, VPN tunnels.
+Bind uses Cato Networks VPN technology.
 	* VPN utilizes AES 256 bit encryption.
 * In cases of increased risk or known attempted unauthorized access, immediate steps are taken by the Security and Privacy Officer to limit access and reduce risk of unauthorized access.
 * Direct system to system, system to application, and application to application authentication and authorization are limited and controlled to restrict access.